FENRlR/MB-iSTFT-VITS2/README.md

 A... vits2_pytorch and MB-iSTFT-VITS hybrid...
 Gods, an abomination!
 Who created this atrocity?

+This is an Experimental build.
+Does not guarantee performance therefore.

 ## pre-requisites
 1. Python >= 3.8
 2. Pytorch version 1.13.1 (+cu1xx)